jdbi/jdbi/kotlin/README.md

-Kotlin ResultSet mapper for jDBI
+Kotlin ResultSet mapper for Jdbi
 ================================

 This plugin adds ResultSet mapping to Kotlin classes anywhere a ResultSet is used.